Generic Name: Tacrolimus Extended-Release Capsules (ta KROE li mus)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Many other drugs affect how much of Astagraf XL is in your body.
+- Many other drugs affect how much of Astagraf XL (tacrolimus extended-release capsules) is in your body.
 This may raise the chance of organ rejection or raise the chance of side effects.
-If you take other drugs, check with your doctor to see if you need to have your blood work checked more closely while taking them with this medicine.
+If you take other drugs, check with your doctor to see if you need to have your blood work checked more closely while taking them with Astagraf XL (tacrolimus extended-release capsules).

-- High blood pressure has happened with Astagraf XL.
+- High blood pressure has happened with Astagraf XL (tacrolimus extended-release capsules).
 Have your blood pressure checked as you have been told by your doctor.

 - This medicine may raise the chance of high blood sugar (diabetes).
 The chance may be raised in people who are black or Hispanic.
 Talk with the doctor.